tokamak-network/ton-staking-v2/docs/kr/ton-staking-v2.md

     address public seigManager;
     address public swapProxy;

-    /// The minimum TON deposit amount required when creating a Layer2Candidate.
+    /// The minimum TON deposit amount required when creating a candidateAddOn.
     /// Due to calculating swton, It is recommended to set
     /// DepositManager's minimum deposit + 0.1 TON
     uint256 public minimumInitialDepositAmount;